- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

-Why your M.2 SSD is not showing up in Windows 10/11?
+Why is your M.2 SSD not showing up in Windows 10?
 Many users complained about M.2 SSD not detected on the forums like ASRock, Reddit, and tom's hardware.
 They've tried some methods but it doesn't work.

 |Workable Solutions||Step-by-step Troubleshooting|

-Before you using the solution, let's take a look at what causes disk failure.
+Before you use the solution, let's take a look at what causes disk failure.
 Many users talk about a method that doesn't work.
 Maybe you should look at the following reasons first and try more methods.
+These reasons also apply to other device issues, like the SSD not showing up.

 Causes of BIOS Issue: